taitep/ember-arch/spec.md

 ## Store

-First 2 bytes: `0011 D OO A x E M SSSS`
+First 2 bytes: `0011 D OO A x E M SSS x`

 `D` is the source register, where the data is coming from.